phoreproject/PIVX-Android/README.md

 This project contains several sub-projects:

 - app: The Android app itself.
 This is probably what you're searching for.
-- pivtrumj: Stratum protocol implementation.
-- pivx-core-0.14.3-12.1: pivxj.
+- phoremore: Mix of unused stratum protocol and some wallet code.

 You can build all sub-projects at once using Gradle: